If you’re a single shopper and aren’t sure how to grocery shop for one person it’s easy.

 At least that’s the way I left remembering it although my parents say it’s not getting any cheaper.

 I was never a fan of wasting food so it was important for me to plan everything.

 I was also using something similar to the Canadian version of the Neilsen home scanner << (affiliate) which saved me more money although we called the scanner something different.

 It was pretty much the same thing and that’s how I scored my new refrigerator just before I sold my house which worked out great because I had just renovated my entire kitchen.

 Just because you are single doesn’t mean you can’t save money as a couple or family would.

 Coupons were hardly around so I never really bothered with them unless I saw one that I knew I would use.

-The coupon craze never happened in the UK like it did in Canada and America.
+The coupon craze never happened in the UK as it did in Canada and America.